Are you planning a visit to Porto? Are you interested in a Taste Porto Food & Wine Tour?

 The stalls are all family run and many are from farms 30 – 40 minutes away from Porto.

 We had the chance to visit Gabriella’s fruit and vegetable stall on the upper level.
 Tomatoes on offer are called heirloom (ox heart), they are very meaty and they are enjoyed with salt, some can weigh up to 2.5 kgs.
 Gabriella’s farm is 35 minutes away.
-Melons, plums, green pears, squashed peaches (sweetest peaches that originally came from Paraguay) were on offer.
+Melons, plums, green pears, and squashed peaches (sweetest peaches that originally came from Paraguay) were on offer.

 Leandro is a special butcher selling pork.
 Every bit of the pig is used livers, heart, tongue, feet, cheeks, face, ears and stomach.
 Leandro’s is the last butcher in town that uses a wood-fired smoking room.

-Joanna explained to us Porto’s specialty dish – Francesinha.
+Joanna explained to us Porto’s speciality dish – Francesinha.
 Francesinha means ‘little French lady’.
 There is nothing little about this dish.
 Apparently, you need 2 people to eat it, it contains 2,500 calories of shredded beef, cheese, hot sauce, fried egg all washed down with a fizzy drink or beer.
 In other words ‘heart attack material’.

-If you find Store 9 on the lower level you have come to the family owned Bolhao Wine House.
+If you find Store 9 on the lower level you have come to the family-owned Bolhao Wine House.

 Our 2nd tasting dish – wine and cheese, well it was midday.
 The shop was owned by the current owner’s grandmother who is 94 years old and it used to be her flower shop.
-They stock small independent producers products.
+They stock small independent producers’ products.
 We enjoyed tasting the bread and extra virgin olive oil from the Douro Valley, sardines or cheese and cheeseless cheese pastries all washed down with 100% muscatel wine from the Douro Valley grape variety Galicia – fortified wine.